geometor/seer/todos/006_analyze_train_pass_test_fail.md

 **Details:**
 - When a trial passes training but fails testing, investigate the differences between the training inputs and the failing test input(s).
+- **Proactively compare test inputs against all training inputs** to identify features, patterns, or conditions present in the test set but absent in the training set.
+This comparison could happen early in the workflow or as part of the failure analysis.
-- Explore techniques to automatically identify potential distinguishing features or conditions in the failing test input(s) that might not be covered by the training set.
+- Explore techniques to automatically identify these potential distinguishing features or conditions in the failing test input(s).
-- Consider how this analysis could feedback into the prompting process (e.g., requesting clarification or refinement of the transformation logic based on the identified edge case).
+- Consider how this analysis could feedback into the prompting process (e.g., requesting clarification or refinement of the transformation logic based on the identified novel conditions or edge cases).
 - Since test outputs are unknown, focus on analyzing the *input* grids and the *behavior* of the `transform` function (e.g., errors raised, unexpected output patterns) on the failing test cases compared to the successful training cases.

 **Status:** To Do